A Little Past Little Rock

 "A Little Past Little Rock" is a song written by Brett Jones, Tony Lane and Jess Brown, and recorded by American country music artist Lee Ann Womack.
 It was released in June 1998 as the first single from her album Some Things I Know.
-The song peaked at number 2 on the U.S. Billboard Hot Country Singles & Tracks chart, behind "Wide Open Spaces" by the Dixie Chicks, her third song to just miss the top spot.
+The song peaked at number 2 on the U.S. Billboard Hot Country Singles & Tracks chart.

 Content

 "A Little Past Little Rock" is a mid-tempo ballad, backed by percussion with harmonica and fiddle.
 The narrator describes driving down a highway not caring where it takes her, but she is satisfied knowing she's headed away from her troubled relationship.
 The song features a backing vocal from Womack's ex-husband, Jason Sellers.

 Music video

 A music video was released for the song, directed by Thom Oliphant.
 In the video, Womack is shown driving down the highway in a Jeep at night.
 The entire video is done in black and white.